 With sprint karting, you have a lot of US-based manufacturers to get chassis and parts from.
 The most popular are Top Kart, CRG and Margay, with European-founded kart brands having set up US dealerships as the motorsport grew in popularity (Tony Kart, BirelART).

-These include the International Karting Federation (IKF) who host road races, and more specifically, the U.S. Superkarts Championship series.
+In spite of this, there are some race series that have been starting to sprout and take root as of late!
+These include the International Karting Federation (IKF), who host road races, and more specifically, the US Superkarts Championship series.
 You can find events at iconic tracks such as Road Atlanta and Portland International Raceway.

 What To Look For In A 250cc Superkart